RTXteam/RTX/README.md

 # Contact us

-The best way to contact Team ARA&nbsp;Expand is by sending an email message to **[ara.expand@gmail.com](mailto:ara.expand@gmail.com)** or by logging a [GitHub issue](issues/).
+The best way to contact Team Expander&nbsp;Agent is by sending an email message to **[expander.agent@gmail.com](mailto:expander.agent@gmail.com)** or by logging a [GitHub issue](issues/).
 Members of the Biomedical Data Translator consortium can also reach us on the
 [NCATS Translator Slack](https://ncatstranslator.slack.com).
-See also the contact information for the Team ARA&nbsp;Expand PIs above.
+See also the contact information for the Team Expander&nbsp;Agent PIs above.

 # Try out ARAX/RTX...